Polyurethane: Polyols

 Polyols are polymers in their own right and have on average two or more hydroxyl groups per molecule.
-They can be converted to polyether polyols co-polymerizing ethylene oxide and propylene oxide with a suitable polyol precursor.
+They can be converted to polyether polyols by co-polymerizing ethylene oxide and propylene oxide with a suitable polyol precursor.
 Polyester polyols are made by the polycondensation of multifunctional carboxylic acids and polyhydroxyl compounds.
 They can be further classified according to their end use.
 Higher molecular weight polyols (molecular weights from 2,000 to 10,000) are used to make more flexible polyurethanes while lower molecular weight polyols make more rigid products.

 Polyols for flexible applications use low functionality initiators such as dipropylene glycol (f = 2), glycerine (f = 3), or a sorbitol/water solution (f = 2.75).
-Polyols for rigid applications use high functionality initiators such as sucrose (f = 8), sorbitol (f = 6), toluenediamine (f = 4), and Mannich bases (f = 4).
+Polyols for rigid applications use higher functionality initiators such as sucrose (f = 8), sorbitol (f = 6), toluenediamine (f = 4), and Mannich bases (f = 4).
 Propylene oxide and/or ethylene oxide is added to the initiators until the desired molecular weight is achieved.
 The order of addition and the amounts of each oxide affect many polyol properties, such as compatibility, water-solubility, and reactivity.
 Polyols made with only propylene oxide are terminated with secondary hydroxyl groups and are less reactive than polyols capped with ethylene oxide, which contain primary hydroxyl groups.
 Incorporating carbon dioxide into the polyol structure is being researched by multiple companies.

 Graft polyols (also called filled polyols or polymer polyols) contain finely dispersed styrene–acrylonitrile, acrylonitrile, or polyurea (PHD) polymer solids chemically grafted to a high molecular weight polyether backbone.
 They are used to increase the load-bearing properties of low-density high-resiliency (HR) foam, as well as add toughness to microcellular foams and cast elastomers.
 Initiators such as ethylenediamine and triethanolamine are used to make low molecular weight rigid foam polyols that have built-in catalytic activity due to the presence of nitrogen atoms in the backbone.
 A special class of polyether polyols, poly(tetramethylene ether) glycols, which are made by polymerizing tetrahydrofuran, are used in high performance coating, wetting and elastomer applications.